exoscale/collectd-smartmon/README.md

     </Plugin>

 * Ubuntu 12.04 LTS
-* A specific drivedb.h file in /usr/local/share/smartmontools
+* A specific smart_drivedb.h file in /etc/smart_drivedb.h with only specifics to your drive.
+This repository for example contains missing statement for Intel DC series SSD not present in smartmontools 5.4.

 ## Parameters: